kid-gorgeous/kid-gorgeous/README.md

 ⚡ Fun fact: ...
 I have no Software experience, everything is off the rip this summer.
 We're leaning into it.

+On a personal note; I will be providing a heroku [link]() shortly to angle traffic to a personal website.